 Dual-cab ute’s bent chassis due to excess tow ball weight.
 Pic: rvbooks.com.au

 Reducing caravan sway – basic sway control

-Consider adding ‘sway control’ devices only after everything possible has been done.
-If you do so, reducing caravan sway is usually possible such that it is minor and self corrects.
-If this is done an anti-sway device will usually eliminate sway discomfort.
+Consider adding ‘sway control’ devices only after everything possible has been done by following the weight distribution (loading) advice above.
+If you do so, reducing caravan sway is usually possible such that it is minor and self corrects after a couple of such sways.
+If this is done an anti-sway device will then usually all but eliminate sway.

 The AL-KO sway reducing friction tow hitch.
 Depressing the handle forces friction pads against the side of the tow ball.
 Pic: AL-KO Europe.

 There are also sprung loaded cam mechanisms.
 These mechanisms ‘lock-up the tow ball’.
 Tow vehicle and caravan are thus literally held in a straight line.
 Normal cornering is enabled by tyre side-wall and footprint distortion.
-Tight radius turns exert forces that cause the cams to release.
+Tight radius cornering exerts forces that cause the cams to release.
 The device is thus ‘all or none’.
-Further, when emergency swerve forces exceed the sprung cam’s ability to remain closed, pent-up energy is released when/where least needed.
+Further, when emergency-swerves forces exceed the sprung cam’s ability to remain closed, pent-up energy is released when/where least needed.

 The Hayman Reese dual cam sway control system.
 Pic: Reese USA.

 Reducing caravan sway – the (US) Hensely hitch